Scalable In-Context Q-Learning: Introduction

 \section{Introduction}

-A longstanding goal of reinforcement learning (RL) is to learn from diverse experiences and generalize beyond its training environments, efficiently adapting to unseen situations, dynamics, or objectives~\citep{ackley1989generalization,kirk2023survey}.
-Recently, large language models (LLMs)~\citep{achiam2023gpt,guo2025deepseek} have exhibited tremendous success in training large-scale transformer models on massive datasets to achieve remarkable in-context learning abilities, i.e., adapting to new tasks via prompt conditioning without any model updates~\citep{brown2020language,li2024visual,wang2023context}.
+RL is a pivotal mechanism for training autonomous agents to solve complex tasks in interactive environments~\citep{mnih2015human}, with expanding applications in frontier challenges such as fine-tuning language models~\citep{yan2025learning,hu2026diversity,zhan2026exgrpo} and diffusion models~\citep{black2024training,liu2026beyond}.
+A longstanding goal of RL is to learn from diverse experiences and generalize beyond its training environments, efficiently adapting to unseen situations, dynamics, or objectives~\citep{ackley1989generalization,kirk2023survey,hu2025divide}.
+A promising avenue is in-context learning~\citep{brown2020language} that trains large-scale transformer models on massive datasets to achieve remarkable generalization capabilities, adapting to new tasks via prompt conditioning without any model updates~\citep{wang2023context,li2024visual}.
 Accordingly, in-context RL (ICRL) seeks to extend this promise to decision domains and has seen rapid progress in recent years~\citep{nikulin2025xland}.
-Existing studies in offline settings contain two typical branches: algorithm distillation (AD)~\citep{laskin2022context} and decision-pretrained transformer (DPT)~\citep{lee2023supervised}, due to their simplicity and generality.
-They commonly employ cross-episode transitions as few-shot prompts and train transformer-based policies under supervised pretraining~\citep{lin2024transformers}, followed by various improvements from model-based planning~\citep{son2025distilling}, hierarchical decomposition~\citep{huang2024context}, importance weighting~\citep{dong2024incontext}, etc~\citep{sinii2024context,tarasov2025yes,dai2024context}.
+Existing studies contain two typical branches: algorithm distillation (AD)~\citep{laskin2022context} and decision-pretrained transformer (DPT)~\citep{lee2023supervised}, due to their simplicity and generality.
+They commonly employ cross-episode transitions as few-shot prompts and train transformer-based policies under supervised pretraining~\citep{lin2024transformers}, followed by various improvements from model-based planning~\citep{son2025distilling}, hierarchical decomposition~\citep{huang2024context}, importance weighting~\citep{dong2025context}, etc~\citep{sinii2024context,tarasov2025yes,dai2024context}.